kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/05_Install_Kubernetes/README.md

 minikube   Ready    master   20h   v1.14.0   10.0.2.15     <none>        Buildroot 2018.05   4.15.0           docker://18.6.2
 ```

-Now that we have a kubecluster in place, we can now run the kubectl version command to view the Server version:
+Now that we have a kubecluster in place, we can now run the kubectl version command but this time without the --client filter flag:

 ```bash
 $ kubectl version --short